Introduction

 print(crawl_status)

-It accepts the same parameters and scrape options as crawl_url
+It accepts the same parameters and scrape options as crawl

-and can use it to check the status of the process using check_crawl_status
+and can use it to check the process status using get_crawl_status

 but only includes the pages scraped so far.
 You can run it multiple times and see the number of scraped pages increasing.